OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScanThemes.md

 - DEMS1
 - DEMS5

+### Open data appeals to libraries for internal use and professional development.
+- Can help the library better leverage data to demonstrate value.
+DEMS6

 ### Open-data-friendly institutions have staff that are enthusiastic about technology (or at least aren't afraid of it).
 - DEMS1 has strong background in data use.
 - DEMS2a is an enthusiast, and DEMS2 library system has multiple staff members involved in data and digitization.
 - DEMS5
+- But DEMS10 has staff that aren't necessarily computer-savvy and needed a foundation in online searching and Boolean operators before diving into open data content.

 ### Open-data-friendly institutions have at least adequate facilities for programs and services.
 - DEMS1